Page last updated: 17 April 2026

 How we protect it

-In 2018 , the Financial Markets Authority entered into a contract with Microsoft to store our business applications and data on cloud based external servers.
-We are satisfied that Microsoft’s Azure and Office 365 services will meet our needs while protecting individual privacy and the confidentiality of our information generally.
+The FMA has a contract with Microsoft to store our business applications and data on cloud based external servers.
+We are satisfied that Microsoft’s Azure and Office 365 services meet our needs while protecting individual privacy and the confidentiality of our information generally.
 Our assessment of the security of personal information held in this way is consistent with the Privacy Commissioner’s evaluation in undertaking its own transfer of applications and data to Microsoft servers.

-Microsoft’s terms of service, along with local and overseas privacy regulations, will make sure that we have control over the data while we store it in Microsoft’s data centres.
-Microsoft also undergoes regular independent audits of its compliance with international standards.
+Microsoft’s terms of service, along with local and overseas privacy regulations, make sure that we have control over the data while we store it in Microsoft’s data centres.
+Microsoft also undergoes regular independent audits of its compliance with international standards

 Our move to an externally hosted environment is consistent with Government direction to Government agencies to accelerate the adoption of cloud services in preference to traditional IT systems, to become more cost-effective, agile and secure.